MyPureCloud/genesys-spark/docs/migration-guides/v4/readme.md

 - Shadows: see the [shadow styles migration guide](./shadows.md)
 - Colors: see the [color palette migration guide](./color-palette.md)
 - Spacing: see the [spacing variables migration guide](./spacing.md)

+### Z-index CSS Variable Overrides

+The default z-index values and CSS variable overrides for components have been changed and set as tokens in v4.
+See the [z-index migration guide](./z-index.md) for more details

 ## Default styles for HTML elements / CSS reset